wor/goanysync/README.md

     make deb

-The automatically generated package definitely is not up to packaging standards but should be good enough for testing.
+The automatically generated package definitely is not up to packaging standards but should be good enough for testing and basis for a proper package.

 Usage